allan-stewart/personal-website/src/pages/index.md

 I am an advocate for Agile and Lean methods combined with practices such as test driven development, continuous integration, and continuous delivery.

-I currently work at [Pluralsight](https://www.pluralsight.com) on the architecture team.
+I currently work at [Emmersion Learning](https://www.emmersionlearning.com/) as the lead architect.
-Previously, I was the technical lead on a team practicing [mob programming](http://mobprogramming.org) daily.
+Previously, I was on the architecture team at [Pluralsight](https://www.pluralsight.com) where I spent some time as the technical lead on a team practicing [mob programming](http://mobprogramming.org) daily.
 I am a regular attendee of the [Utah Software Craftsmanship](http://utahsc.org/) group and I speak at local conferences and meetups.